-Over 10,000 school children and teachers in 80 cinemas across the UK were treated to a unique live event on Wednesday 4th November as Nobel Peace Prize winner Malala Yousafzai discussed her life and campaigning work with the actress and UN Women Global Goodwill Ambassador, Emma Watson, to mark the opening of the Into Film Festival and the release of He Named Me Malala this week.
-The Into Film Festival runs from 4-20th November across the UK.
+Over 10,000 school children and teachers in 80 cinemas across the UK were treated to a unique live event on Wednesday 4th November as Nobel Peace Prize winner Malala Yousafzai discussed her life and campaigning work with the actress and UN Women Global Goodwill Ambassador, Emma Watson, to mark the opening of the 2015 Into Film Festival and the release of He Named Me Malala.

-The full interview is available to view here: www.facebook.com/emmawatson/.
+The full interview is available to view at: www.facebook.com/emmawatson/.

 Into Film is a film education charity, that seeks to put film at the heart of all children and young people's education.
 Visit www.intofilm.org for more information.